 You’ll need a web presence and a social network.
 Not part of English teaching, learning to build a website and develop an online presence is something you’re going to have to do.
 If you’re not the sort of person who can learn new skills on your own, you’re going to be at a disadvantage, because you’re always going to be reliant on somebody else.

 Personally, I have learned to make high-quality video English lessons which I published on YouTube.
-I’ve learned to build websites which are used to develop my online presence and attract students.
+I’ve learned to build websites which I use to develop my online presence and attract students.
 To improve my videos, I’ve also learned to animate in 2D and 3D.
 This has meant mastering a whole new skill set far outside the remit of English teaching, but which have brought me plenty of students for my online teaching.

 Developing a successful online teaching business, like developing any successful business, demands far more skills and personal characteristics than you might think at first glance.
 This is why the majority of English teachers will spend their teaching careers working to make other people rich in private academies around the world.